Some additional items that can go into compost bin:

 Yes.
 Decreased use of garbage disposals means saving water and electricity while also preserving the quality of our waterways.
 Food scraps are organics which increase Biochemical Oxygen Demand (BOD) at our wastewater treatment plant adding to the cost of treating our wastewater.
 By removing these organics, the treatment plant can function more efficiently, save in the daily cost of operation while also helping marine wildlife and habitat thus improving our estuaries.

 Curbside compost pickup is an alternative way to compost food scraps, and more comprehensive.
 It offers an opportunity to also keep soiled paper and fibrous food scraps that cannot go in a sink disposer, such as corn husks & core, celery, artichokes, bones, and fruit pits.
-Small amounts can go into the compost.
+Cooking fats and oils can be added to your compost.
+While still liquid, pour into a can or jar and store in the fridge to solidify.
+Add to your compost the day of pickup.
 Never pour grease or oil down the drain.
-If you have a lot, pour into a can or jar with a lid, store until full.
-Check our A-Z recycling for where to dispose.
-Fats, oils, and grease cause sewer blockages leading to spills and overflows harmful to public health.
+Fats, oils, and grease cause sewer blockages leading to overflows harmful to public health.
+Check our A-Z recycling for where to dispose of unusually large amounts.

 Why is meat, seafood and dairy accepted for curbside compost pickup and not in backyard composting?

 These materials can tend to cause odors and can attract rodents and other pests.
 Also, backyard compost bins do not get to high temperatures needed to compost meat, seafood and dairy.
-At large composting facilities, temperatures reach between 140-160 degrees.
+At large composting facilitieslike those used by Black Earth, temperatures reach between 140-160 degrees.